Tag: Imran Hussain

 The below Parliamentary question was asked by Imran Hussain on 2016-10-07.

-To ask the Secretary of State for Health, what steps his Department is taking to ensure consistency of provision in the quality of care in mental health services across England.
+To ask the Secretary of State for Health, what steps his Department is taking to increase transparency in mental health service block contracts.

 Nicola Blackwood